Dirac-type Problem of Rainbow matchings and Hamilton cycles in Random Graphs: Introduction

-One of the first results of this type is the celebrated theorem by Dirac \cite{dirac1952some}, which states that every graph on $n\geq 3$ vertices with minimum degree $\frac{n}{2}$ is \emph{Hamiltonian}, that is, contains a Hamilton cycle (and in particular, if $n$ is even, then it also contains a perfect matching).
+One of the first results of this type is the celebrated theorem by Dirac \cite{dirac1952some}, which states that every graph on $n\geq 3$ vertices with minimum degree $n/2$ is \emph{Hamiltonian}, that is, contains a Hamilton cycle (and in particular, if $n$ is even, then it also contains a perfect matching).
 While Dirac's theorem is sharp in general, one would like to find sufficient conditions for sparser graphs.
 A natural candidate to begin with is a typical graph sampled from the binomial random graph model $G(n,p)$.
 That is, a graph $G$ on vertex set $[n]$, where each (unordered) pair is being sampled as an edge with probability $p$, independently.
 In 1960, Erd\H{o}s and R\'enyi raised a question of what the threshold probability of Hamiltonicity in random graphs is.
 This question attracted a lot of attention in the past few decades.
-After a series of efforts by various researchers, including Korshunov \cite{korshunov1976solution} and P\'osa \cite{posa1976hamiltonian}, the problem was finally solved by Koml\'os and Szemer\'edi \cite{komlos1983limit} and independently by Bollob\'as \cite{bollobas1984evolution}, who proved that if $p \geq (\log_{} n + \log_{} \log_{} n + \omega(1))/n$, where $\omega(1)$ tends to infinity with $n$ arbitrarily slowly, then the probability of the random graph $G(n, p)$ being Hamiltonian tends to~1 (we say such an event happens \emph{with high probability}, or \emph{whp} for brevity) .
-This result is best possible since for $p \leq (\log_{} n + \log_{} \log_{} n - \omega(1))/n$ whp there are vertices of degree at most one in $G(n, p)$ (see, e.g. \cite{bollobas1998random}).
-An even stronger result was given by Bollob\'as \cite{bollobas1984evolution}.
+After a series of efforts by various researchers, including Korshunov \cite{korshunov1976solution} and P\'osa \cite{posa1976hamiltonian}, the problem was finally solved by Koml\'os and Szemer\'edi \cite{komlos1983limit} and independently by Bollob\'as \cite{bollobas1984evolution}, who proved that if $p \geq (\log_{} n + \log_{} \log_{} n + \omega(1))/n$, where $\omega(1)$ tends to infinity with $n$ arbitrarily slowly, then the probability of the random graph $G(n, p)$ being Hamiltonian tends to~1 (we say such an event happens \emph{with high probability}, or \emph{whp} for brevity).
+This result is best possible, since for $p \leq (\log_{} n + \log_{} \log_{} n - \omega(1))/n$ whp there are vertices of degree at most one in $G(n, p)$ (see, e.g. \cite{bollobas1998random}).
+More precisely, they showed that for $p=\frac{\log n+\log\log n+c_n}{n}$,

+Not surprisingly, the probability that the random graph $G(n,p)$ contains a perfect matching is also precise asymptotically.
+In fact, Erd\H os and R\'enyi \cite{erdHos1966existence} proved that for $p=\frac{\log n+c_n}{n}$, An even stronger result was given by Bollob\'as \cite{bollobas1984evolution}.
 He showed that for the random graph process, the hitting time for Hamiltonicity is exactly the same as the hitting time for having minimum degree 2, that is, whp the very edge which increases the minimum degree to 2 also makes the graph Hamiltonian.